artgarciams/DevOpsApi/README.md

 </br>
 3 - CreatMain.ps1 - This will generate a project,team and add users to a team.
 It will also create environments and default builds.
-                    You can also create , List and delete branches in the Git Repos
+                    You can also create , List and delete branches in the Git Repos There is also a function that allows you to copy processes and workItem Types within the process.
+You select the Process and WorkItem to copy from and then the process and workItem to copy to.

 </br>
 </br>